mambo-dev/hiresume-backend/README.md

 # hiresume-backend

-hi resume is a freelance platform that allows users to find freelancers and freelancers to find jobs
+hi resume is a freelance platform that allows users to find freelancers and also help freelancers to find jobs